Modern Slavery and Human Trafficking Statement

 - Minors under the minimum employment age of 15 (14 in countries with less developed educational systems) years according to Sec.
 2.4 of the International Labour Organisation Convention Nr.138 may not be hired.

 Medela takes its responsibilities seriously.
-Therefore, we will monitor and audit compliance with our Supplier Code of Conduct.
+Therefore, we will monitor and audit compliance with our Third Party Code of Conduct.
 This can include, but is not limited to, assessment of potential suppliers during our selection process, on-site-visits and the execution of potential audit and inspection rights.
-We will strictly pursue any violations of our Supplier Code of Conduct.
+We will strictly pursue any violations of our Third Party Code of Conduct.